anikan314/anikan314.github.io/miscellaneous:/apptips.md

 None of my recommendation letter-writers were MDs or MD/PhDs, and most of them had not previously heard of MD/PhDs.
 Therefore, I took it upon myself to tell them a little bit about the MD/PhD pathways, career outcomes, my goals, and motivation toward an MD/PhD.

-I compiled a couple of slides on the following topics:
+I compiled a deck of slides on the following topics:
 - What is the MD/PhD training path like?
 What careers do MD/PhDs usually go on to pursue?
 - How did I get interested in doing an MD/PhD?
 - What are the qualities of doctors and scientists that I admire?
 What do I think makes a successful physician-scientist?